Basic concept maps#

 Exercises#

 The following exercises give you the opportunity to practice making concept maps.
 Each exercise spells out the type of concept map, provides the necessary information, and asks you to construct a map for the specified situation.
-At the back of this manual, I’ve provided the concept maps that I drew up for each exercise.
-Remember that my concept maps are not the only “correct” solutions.
-As stated previously, such maps are flexible and can be highly individual.
-Simply use my solutions as guides.
+A suggested solution follows each one.
+Remember that these are not the only “correct” solutions: such maps are flexible and can be highly individual.
+Build your own map first, then use mine as a guide to check it against — that build-then-check habit is where the learning happens.

 Exercise 1 – Spider concept map#